 - JS Preprocessors like TypeScript are in the same class as above.
 I use Babel without knowing much about it and I’m kind of looking forward to not having to rely on it as much but I know that’s a few years off

 - Canvas, D3.js, Greensock, JS animations might be where a lot of effort is spent making websites and web apps more appealing but there’s too much in these technologies for me to learn or care about right now

 - AWS, Azure, Google Cloud Computing are beyond the scope of what I’ve done.
 This bleeds in to the DevOps world which I’ve had a bit of exposure to from previous work but not at a level where I could be given a problem to solve in decent time

 - API Creation is important for what web developers do.
 They expose the database stored data and could even be stored JSON data themselves, but asking me to write an API itself is still elusive and confusing to me.
 My first real attempt at creating a JSON API from scratch took me days to wrap my head around since it was creating a hierarchy of JSON that had nothing to do with a specific language

 - Native App languages also don’t appeal to me.
-I’m not interested to get into Objective C and Swift for iOS and macOS, Kotlin for Android or Visual Studio for Windows.
+I’m not interested to get into Objective C and Swift for iOS and macOS, Kotlin for Android or C#, ASP, or C++ for Windows.
 So I’m not really useful for native app development unless it involves something more visual